Green iguana in captivity: Legalities

 In some locales, iguanas are considered exotic pets, and may be prohibited (New York City and Hawaii), or a special license or permit may be needed to own an iguana.
 Hawaii has strict regulations regarding the import and possession of Green iguanas, violators can spend three years in jail and fined up to $200,000.

+Invasiveness

 Green iguanas are considered an invasive species in South Florida and along the gulf coast of Florida from Key West to Pinellas County.
+Additionally, Hawaii, Texas, and Puerto Rico have labeled these animals as invasive as well.
 Over the years escaped and intentionally released iguanas from the pet trade survived and then thrived in their new habitat.
+The burrowing nature of these reptiles pose a threat to infrastructure as well as the potential to displace native species, such as the Florida Burrowing Owl and gopher tortoise.
+Green iguanas are known to damage residential and commercial landscape vegetation through their large appetite.
+In Florida, the iguanas have been known to eat the endangered tree snail as well as the host plants for the Miami Blue butterfly.

 They commonly hide in the attics of houses and on beaches and destroy gardens and landscaping.
 As reptiles can carry salmonella and other bacteria, combined with destruction of fragile native threatened and endangered species and habitats in the unique environment of the Florida Keys, many advocate for legislation to regulate the trade in iguanas and advocate their eradication in the wild.

+The Florida Fish and Wildlife Conservation Commission allows for the humane killing of green iguanas on private property.
+Additionally, citizens take steps to deter the iguana from damaging and entering their property through the removal of attracting plants, filling holes to eliminate burrowing, hanging wind chimes for noise deterrent, and displaying CDs to reflect potential intruders.
+Florida has recognized the green iguana as a prohibited species that can no longer be kept as a pet without a permit.